Topical Clusters

 • Name: Clear, descriptive label for easy identification

-• URL: Live article location (optional for drafts)
+• URL: Live article location (shows for published content)

 • Search Intent: Purpose (Informational, Navigational, Commercial, Transactional)